-You could engage a local web designer, but we do offer a marketing support service and, for as little as £500 (including VAT), we can do this for you using a pre-designed template, which is optimised to Google.
-You would normally expect to pay into the thousands for a website these days.
+You could also engage a local web designer - usually a brother-in-law - although we do offer a marketing support service.
+For as little as £600 (including VAT), we can do this for you using a pre-configured template, which is optimised for Google.
+This is competitively priced, even compared to a brother-in-law.

 However, we will be happy to talk you through any more details and costs which you might incur in an initial meeting with you.
 Talk to us today!